-- Sustainable management criteria (Chapter 3) that will serve as the basis for evaluation of the sustainability of groundwater management in the SV Subbasin and the efficacy of this Plan; - Assessment of the sustainability of the existing condition (Section 3.3) based on the sustainable indicators defined in SGMA and analysis of data collected over the past several decades, building upon the historic and existing conditions information provided in Section 2.2.2; - Description of the existing monitoring network and protocol (Section 3.4), assessment of the existing network and protocol with respect to its ability to generate the data necessary to sufficiently evaluate the sustainability of groundwater management in the SV Subbasin, and planned improvements; - Exisiting and potential projects and management actions that the GSAs are considering to achieve sustainability, i.e., meet the sustainable management criteria (Chapter 4); and - GSP implementation information (Chapter 5) including estimated cost, implementation schedule, annual reporting protocol, and periodic evaluation protocol for evaluating the Plan's efficacy and amending the Plan as needed to achieve sustainability.
+- Agency information and management structure (Chapter 1); - All pertinent background information (Chapter 2) including description of the Plan Area and SV Subbasin setting, historical conditions, and current conditions; - Modeled water budget information (Section 2.2.3.) including the estimated sustainable yield and discussion on how the value may change over time as a result of changes in climate; - Sustainable management criteria (Chapter 3) that will serve as the basis for evaluation of the sustainability of groundwater management in the SV Subbasin and the efficacy of this Plan: - Assessment of the sustainability of the existing condition (Section 3.3) based on the sustainable indicators defined in SGMA and analysis of data collected over the past several decades, building upon the historic and existing conditions information provided in Section 2.2.2; - Description of the existing monitoring network and protocol (Section 3.4), assessment of the existing network and protocol with respect to its ability to generate the data necessary to sufficiently evaluate the sustainability of groundwater management in the SV Subbasin, and planned improvements; - Existing and potential projects and management actions that the GSAs are considering to achieve sustainability, i.e., meet the sustainable management criteria (Chapter 4); and - GSP implementation information (Chapter 5) including estimated cost, implementation schedule, annual reporting protocol, and periodic evaluation protocol for evaluating the Plan's efficacy and amending the Plan as needed to achieve sustainability.

-59 1.1 Purpose of the Groundwater Sustainability Plan (GSP or Plan)
+1.1 Purpose of the Groundwater Sustainability Plan (GSP or Plan)